Skip to main content

 Authorization: Bearer vp_sk_live_…

 This endpoint requires a secret key; a publishable key (vp_pk_*) is rejected with 403 auth_key_type_forbidden.
-A 200 with status: "succeeded" is the same authority as the redirect, fetched fresh from the server.
+A 200 with status: "succeeded" confirms settlement fresh from the server — then idempotency-guard (below) so a replayed redirect can't fulfil the same order twice.
 The webhook arriving later (or never) doesn't change the outcome.

 Webhook arrived but redirect didn't